 26 Nov Abnormal number of chromosomes.
 How can we prevent them?

-An abnormal number of chromosomes can cause spontaneous miscarriages and genetic diseases such as Down syndrome, Turner or Edwards among others.
-Thanks to the genetic tests that we put at your disposal in PGD Labs, it is possible to detect chromosomal anomalies in time and prevent this type of diseases in a future baby.
+An abnormal number of chromosomes can cause spontaneous miscarriages and genetic diseases such as Down, Turner or Edwards syndrome, among others.
+Thanks to the genetic tests at your disposition at PGD Labs, it is possible to detect chromosomal anomalies on time and prevent this type of diseases in a future baby.

 What are chromosomes?